namanmakhija/clearity-backend/README.md

     - Multiple users with the same email cannot exist.
     - Tasks cannot be created (or updated) without a name or a deadline.
 All other fields that the user did not specify should be set to reasonable values.

-7. In terms of code, your routes can be defined in the `server.js` file.
-Your Mongoose models should however all be under the `models` directory.

 ## Tips
   - Start early!
   - Please DO NOT delete the `.gitignore file` from the project